-Five Reasons to Visit Myrtle Beach in January
+Five Reasons to Visit Myrtle Beach in January (In 2023)

-Most people think of visiting the Grand Strand for the sand, sun and surf of summer, but Myrtle Beach has so much more to offer.
-Contrary to popular belief, the Grand Strand doesn’t roll up the sidewalks and close for business during the dead of winter.
+Most people think of visiting the Grand Strand for the sand, sun and surf of summer, but Myrtle Beach in January has so much more to offer.
+Contrary to popular belief, the Grand Strand doesn’t roll up the sidewalks and close for business during the winter.
 It’s a year-round destination.
 There must be a million reasons to take a Myrtle Beach getaway in January, but we made this quick list of 5 reasons to visit during the winter.

-You Can Celebrate the New Year at the Beach!
+1| You Can Celebrate The New Year At The Beach!

 The Grand Strand’s attractions, shops and restaurants are open year-round, so off-season visitors have the chance to take advantage of some of the offerings that may be too busy during the summer months without waiting or even making reservations.

-January offers one last chance to catch a Christmas show with The Carolina Opry’s “The Christmas Show of the South” and Alabama Theatre’s “The South’s Grandest Christmas Show” both stretching into early January.
+January offers one last chance to catch a Christmas show with The Carolina Opry’s The Christmas Show of the South” and Alabama Theatre’s The South’s Grandest Christmas Show” both stretching into early January.

 While visitors to Myrtle Beach won’t be swimming in the ocean, the weather in January is milder compared to the climates in other parts of the world.
 The average Myrtle Beach air temperature in January is about 56 degrees, while the average water temperature is near 51 degrees.
 Throw on a jacket and enjoy some walks on the beach as well as visits to places like Brookgreen Gardens, Broadway at the Beach, Barefoot Landing, and more!

-Dining Options are Plentiful
+5| Myrtle Beach Dining Options Are Plentiful

 If you’re used to waiting for a table during the busy summer months in Myrtle Beach, you are going to love dining out during January.